 The first people arrived in Norway after 7,000 BC when rising temperatures after the end of the last ice age made the country habitable.
 The first Norwegians lived by hunting (elk, deer, seal and whales) and by fishing.

 After 3,000 BC farming was introduced into Norway.
 The earliest farmers made tools and weapons from stone but after 1,500 BC bronze was used.
 After 500 BC Norwegians used iron.
 About 200 AD they began to used a form of writing called runes.

 Then about 500 BC iron was introduced into Sweden.
-The iron age Swedes had contact with the Romans.
-They sold slaves, furs and amber to Roman merchants.
-In return the Romans sold them Mediterranean luxuries.
+In the iron age Swedes had contact with the Romans.
+They sold slaves, furs, and amber to Roman merchants.
+In return, the Romans sold them Mediterranean luxuries.